🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 "Employee morale is the spirit of a person or group as exhibited by confidence, cheerfulness, discipline, and willingness to perform assigned tasks."

-Employee morale and productivity go hand-in-hand.
-In fact, happy employees tend to be 12% more productive.
+Employee morale and productivity go together.
+In fact, happy employees tend to be 13% more productive.

-Employees' attitudes directly affect their quality of work, efficiency, and performance.
+Employees' attitudes have a direct impact on their quality of work, efficiency, and performance.
 When people find genuine joy in their work, they start working with a can-do attitude.
 It also significantly boosts their confidence and performance.

 • Paid sick leaves cost employers around $160 billion annually.